hayesr/surveyor/README.md

-	*Note:* This fork of Breakpointer's Surveyor is altered to make questions mandatory and to work with Devise.
-I changed the ResponseSets schema to work with two kinds of user.

 # Survey On Rails

 Surveyor is a rails (gem) plugin, that brings surveys to your rails app.
 Before Rails 2.3, it was implemented as a Rails Engine.
 Surveys are written in a DSL (Domain Specific Language), with examples available in the "kitchen sink" survey.